GaetanLepage/phd-manuscript/sections/1_introduction/2_outline_and_contributions.typ

 The simulator supports customizable microphone arrays, varied source types (speech, noise), and dynamic trajectories for both sources and receivers.
 It integrates two back-end RIR simulation engines: the feature-rich but slower _Pyroomacoustics_ @scheibler_pyroomacoustics_2018, and the high-performance GPU-accelerated _gpuRIR_ @diaz-guerra_gpurir_2021 library.
 Additional layers of abstraction were developed to model robot movement, generate egocentric acoustic features, and simulate realistic interaction scenarios in a step-based pipeline.
-A novel method was also introduced to bootstrap reverberation across short simulation steps, allowing accurate modeling of reverberant tails during dynamic agent movement.
+A novel method was introduced to bootstrap reverberation across short simulation steps, allowing accurate modeling of reverberant tails during dynamic agent movement.
 This simulator, released as open-source research software, is used throughout the thesis for dataset generation, training supervision, and online policy interaction.